“If you have a chance to see Liz – DO IT! If she came back tomorrow I’d see her again in a heartbeat.”

 Click here for testimonials from past clients.

-Bottom line: This inspiring presentation is about choosing nutritious, disease-fighting, all-star foods and minimizing the intake of dietary villains to optimize your physical and mental health.
-It’s about “letting food be thy medicine and medicine be thy food.”
+Bottom line: This entertaining, science-based, and inspiring presentation is about choosing nutritious, disease-fighting, all-star foods and minimizing your intake of dietary villains so that you can live the happiest, healthiest life possible.
+It’s about “letting food be thy medicine, and medicine be thy food.”

 Information included in this presentation: